Symmetry and topology of hyperbolic Haldane models: Introduction

-The translation symmetry groups of 2D hyperbolic lattices are non-commutative Fuchsian groups, in contrast to the commutative translation group $\mathbb{Z}^2$ in the 2D Euclidean case.
-Hyperbolic band theory (HBT) and crystallography~\cite{Maciejko:2021,Boettcher:2022,Maciejko:2022} imply that the non-commutativity of the translation generators necessitates a $2\mathfrak{g}$-dimensional Brillouin zone (BZ) torus spanned by momenta $\{k_i\}_{i=1}^{2\mathfrak{g}}$, each component in the range $[-\pi,+\pi]$, where $\mathfrak{g}$ is the genus of the compactified hyperbolic unit cell and is strictly greater than $1$.
+The key aspect that makes the characterization of band topology in hyperbolic lattices challenging is the non-commutative nature of translations in curved space.
+Specifically, the translation symmetry groups of 2D hyperbolic lattices are non-Abelian groups known as Fuchsian groups, which contrast with the commutative translation group $\mathbb{Z}^2$ in the 2D Euclidean case.
+Hyperbolic band theory (HBT) and crystallography~\cite{Maciejko:2021,Boettcher:2022,Maciejko:2022} imply that the non-commutativity of the translation generators necessitates a $2\mathfrak{g}$-dimensional Brillouin zone (BZ) torus spanned by momenta $\{k^i\}_{i=1}^{2\mathfrak{g}}$, each component valued in the range $[-\pi,+\pi]$, where $\mathfrak{g}$ is the genus of the compactified hyperbolic unit cell and is strictly greater than $1$.
 In addition, higher-dimensional irreducible representations (IRs) also exist in non-toroidal representation spaces~\cite{Maciejko:2022} and provide an ansatz for further eigenstates~\cite{Cheng:2022}.
 The characterization of hyperbolic band structures by topological invariants therefore presents new opportunities and challenges.
 For one, higher-dimensional topological invariants such as the second Chern number, conventionally incompatible with 2D systems, become accessible within the higher $2\mathfrak{g}$-dimensional momentum space~\cite{Zhang:2023}.
-On the other hand, there exist $\binom{2\mathfrak{g}}{2} = \mathfrak{g}(2\mathfrak{g}{-}1)>1$ independent first Chern numbers $C_{ij}$, one for each subtorus $(k_i,k_j)$ of the hyperbolic BZ, despite the system being 2D in real space.
-This calls for a new interpretation to relate the multiple first Chern numbers to a single observable such as the Hall conductance or the number of chiral edge modes.
+On the other hand, there exist $\binom{2\mathfrak{g}}{2} = \mathfrak{g}(2\mathfrak{g}{-}1)>1$ first Chern numbers $C_{ij}$, one for each subtorus $(k^i,k^j)$ of the hyperbolic BZ, despite the system being 2D in real space.
+This calls for a new interpretation to relate the multiple first Chern numbers to observables such as the Hall conductance or the number of chiral edge modes.